 18. Louisiana

-No party is complete without Cajun smoked boudin balls, chargrilled oysters, or a big ol’ Cajun seafood boil.
+No spread is complete without Cajun smoked boudin balls, chargrilled oysters, or a big ol’ Cajun seafood boil.

 19. Maine